amized/Stickytable/README.md

 # Stickytable

-Stickytable is a javascript plugin that makes your table headers sticky, allowing users to scroll both horizontally and vertically through big sets of table data.
+Stickytable is a javascript plugin that makes your table headers sticky, allowing users to scroll through big sets of table data on any size screen.

 [See a Demo](http://amielzwier.com/stickytable)